officialhocc/officialhocc.github.io/_posts/2018-01-27-solidstate.md

 ---
 layout: post
-title:  "HackTheBox - SolidState"
+title: HackTheBox - SolidState
-date:   2018-01-27 01:00:00 +0100
+date: 2018-07-03 23:00:00 +0000
-categories: [hackthebox]
+categories:
+- hackthebox
-description: "No one quite knows who, or what, they are."
+description: No one quite knows who, or what, they are.
 image:
   feature: solidstate.jpg
   credit:
   creditlink:
 ---